arthurr-chase/grey-be-task/SOLUTION.md

 ## 7. Strategy for Scale and Global Access

-The current section 7 is replaced with this more detailed one.

 The system is designed to handle ~10 million financial transactions and ~50 million file uploads per month, with low-latency global access.